ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 For testing, you can use different wrk parameters and relative lua script to test and get the measurement results.

-*Note:* for knowing more details of test results, it 's better to use the `--latency` option to get "Latency Distribution".
+*Note:* for knowing more details of test results, it's better to use the `--latency` option to get "Latency Distribution".

 ```shell script
 wrk % wrk -c100 -t8 -d30s -s ./gin.lua --latency "http://localhost:5444"